Sid007-web/Nerve-Segmentation/README.md

 - Displays the predicted nerve mask for each image.
 - Built with a U-Net model trained on real ultrasound data.
 - Evaluates predictions using Dice Coefficient and IoU.
-- Optional: Visual interface using Streamlit.
+- Visual interface using Streamlit.